Nursing theory: Notable nursing theorists and theories

 Purposely omitted from this list is Florence Nightingale.
 Nightingale never actually formulated a theory of nursing science but was posthumously accredited with formulating some by others who categorized her personal journaling and communications into a theoretical framework.

 Also not included are the many nurses who improved on these theorists' ideas without developing their own theoretical vision.

+Emerging Nursing Theorists

+New ideas are bound to emerge as the path has been set by notable nursing theorists.
+While some of these theories are still evolving, they have the potential to soon shape the future of nursing practice.